dimaliwatkent/brush-blast/README.md

 # Brush Blast

 A fictional website to showcase sketch arts
-This project uses a bootstrap css framework
+This project uses a bootstrap css framework, it showcases the use of bootstrap grid

 # Documentation